Gods (video game): Legacy

 A remastered version of the game, Gods Remastered, was developed by Robot Riot Games and released on 4 December 2018 for Microsoft Windows.
-It was then announced for Xbox and Steam, and released December 2019, followed by Nintendo Switch and PS4, with 29 March 2020 given as the release date for the latter platforms.
+It was then announced for the Xbox One and Steam, and released December 2019, followed by the Nintendo Switch and PlayStation 4, with 29 March 2020 given as the release date for the latter platforms.
 Licensing restrictions prevented the distribution of this remastered edition past 27 March 2022.